itplr-kosit/xml-mutate/doc/mutator.md

 Configuration: none

-## Identity Mutator
+## Identity

 Name: "identity"

 Purpose: Test XML Schema and Schematron expectations on the unchanged original document.

-## XSLT Mutator
+## XSL

 Name: "xsl"

-Purpose: Mutate a document by transformation which easily allows to define more complex mutations across many elements at different nesting levels,
+Purpose: Mutate a document by transformation via XSLT which easily allows to define more complex mutations across many elements at different nesting levels,

 Configuration: